vyshnovka/schedoler/README.md

 ## Setup

-> not done yet, sorry not sorry

 The only problem is the _sqlite3_ module, which has brutally destroyed a huge amount of my nerve cells.
 This module is not intended to work on Windows, and manual rebuild for some reason did not help, so the only solution is to download it directly from official website.
-`    npm install sqlite3 --build-from-source –runtime=electron –target=[electron-version] --dist-url=https://electronjs.org/headers`
+`npm install sqlite3 --build-from-source –runtime=electron –target=[electron-version] --dist-url=https://electronjs.org/headers`

 ## Build

-Optionally you can build this project and even create an installer.
+Optionally you can rebuild this project and even create a new installer.
 All packages are included.
+1. Rebuild using `electron-packager ./ --platform=[your_platform] --arch=[x32/x64/x86]  ScheDOler`.
+2. To create a new installer use `node installer.js`.

+## Installation

+Just simply download the installer from released version.
+That's all.